Research projects

 Project Description

 This project will be concerned with the reception of William Shakespeare’s works in Germany.
-It will research, edit and digitally make accessible archival material from the Munich Shakespeare Library and beyond.
-A particular focus will lie on the many rewritings, editions and versions of Shakespeare’s plays, that were characteristic for the adaptation of his works in early theatrical practice.
+It will research, edit, and make digitally accessible archival material from the Munich Shakespeare Library and beyond.
+A particular focus will be placed on the many rewritings, editions, and translations of Shakespeare’s plays that were characteristic of early adaptations of his works on the stage.

 Responsible PI